greybyte/webui/docs/source/usage/troubleshooting.rst

 You can find the versions of software packages in use at the :code:`System - Environment` page.

-Alternatively you can check it from the cli: :code:`python3 -m ansibleguy-webui.cli --version`
+Alternatively you can check it from the cli: :code:`python3 -m ansibleguy_webui.cli --version`

 ----